- Level: Master

 - Cost: € 28,000

-Taught by teachers from the industry and including international guest lecturers, Fashion Merchandising & Buying features two main projects: the first focuses on a re-merchandising plan while the second on a buying plan for a multi-brand store.
+Taught by teachers from the industry and including international guest lecturers, the Master in Fashion Merchandising & Buying features two main projects: the first focuses on a re-merchandising plan while the second on a buying plan for a multi-brand store.
 The final result of each assignment can be included and presented in a personal portfolio.
 The course is completed by field trips to first-tier production sites and cutting-edge points of sale.

-The two areas, Fashion Panorama and Operative Tools, are broken down into the following modules:
+The two areas, Fashion Panorama and Operative Tools, are broken-down into the following modules:

 Contemporary Fashion, Fashion Trend Forecasting, Fashion Merchandising, Fashion Buying Techniques, Fashion Law & Trademarks, Consumer Behavior and Customer Relationship Management, Business & Retail Management, Fashion Styling, Visual Merchandising, Photoshopping, Product Development, Omnichannel Marketing and Advertising, E-Commerce, and Fashion Operations.